todday-not-yesterday/AmlApi/AmlApi/ADRs/0001-PostgreSQL.md

 * Allow the flexibility of having JSON data if needed

-* Is a relational database which is better suited for our implementation
+* Is a relational database which is well suited for our implementation

 ## Cons

+* Hosting a scalable database is expensive

-* The setup of hosting our database and having it in our API to work with entity framework can be challenging.
+* The initial setup through entity framework can be quite complex.